 Kathleen has taught creative writing at the University of Alaska Anchorage and regularly teaches community creative writing seminars and webinars.

 From 2007-2011, she served as the founding Program Coordinator of the University of Alaska Anchorage’s Low-Residency Program in Creative Writing.

 She earned an MFA in Creative Nonfiction at the University of Pittsburgh in 2005 where she was also awarded a full, three-year teaching fellowship.

-Under appointment by Alaska’s Governor, Bill Walker, Kathleen was appointed to a public seat on the board of directors of the Alaska Humanities Forum, and served a total of four years (until September 2020).
+Under appointment by Alaska’s Governor, Bill Walker, Kathleen was selected to serve in a public seat on the board of directors of the Alaska Humanities Forum (2017-2020).

-Off the page, Kathleen takes to the outdoors as much as possible through hiking, birding and gardening.
-Her interests include photography, cinematic arts, all genres of music, and traveling off-the-beaten path.
-Since 1990, she has made over ten trips to Russia.
-She has traveled down the Volga River from St. Petersburg to Moscow.
+Off the page, Kathleen takes to the outdoors as much as possible through hiking, birding, and gardening.
+Her personal interests include photography, cinematic arts, all genres of music, and traveling off-the-beaten path.
+Since 1990, she has made over ten trips to Russia, including traveling down the Volga River from St. Petersburg to Moscow.
 She has visited and/or worked in Chuvashia, in Siberia, and in the Russian Far East cities of Vladivostok, Yuhzno-Sakhalinsk, Khabarovsk, and Magadan.
 For most of 2014, she lived in the Kazimierz district of Krakow, Poland.
-She subsequently returned to Poland in autumn 2019 for an extended visit, also visited Lithuania.
+She subsequently returned to Poland in autumn 2019 where she spoke at the University of Silesia (Katowice), and also visited Lithuania.

 She makes her home in Anchorage, under the Chugach Mountains.